DavidReider/MagicEdenFloorTrack/README.md

 To run the **API** for updating the prices in the background:

+Ensure you are in the root of the document.

 Create a `.env` file and add the missing api keys, that you can get from the author of this project.

 Install dependencies with: